Eye HealthLifestyle Topics

 A baseline eye exam is recommended at age 40, when the signs of disease and changes in vision may start to occur.

 Parents are often mystified by the cause of their children's headaches.
 A common assumption is that headaches might be related to poor vision, indicating a need for eyeglasses.
-But, a recent study says otherwise.
-New research indicates that even when children's headaches strike during visual tasks like homework, vision or eye problems are rarely the cause of kids' headaches.
+But a study says otherwise.
+Research indicates that even when children's headaches strike during visual tasks like homework, vision or eye problems are rarely the cause of kids' headaches.